TELEPHONE No's 115 and 115A

 Fitted with a Lock No. 31 (Engineering cover) and a Lock No. 4 (Coin box cover).

-The Transmitter No. 1 could have Label No. 43A fitted between the speaking tube and the transmitter body.
+The Transmitter No. 1 could have a Label No. 43A fitted between the speaking tube and the transmitter body.
 This label advised of the Exchange name and number.

 If emergency call facilities were required, then a Press Button "G" would be fitted in the kiosk backboard.